shenek/django-mojeid-auth/README.rst

 It is a fork of https://launchpad.net/django-openid-auth

-The main purpose of this fork is to remove launchpad related stuff and add mojeID related stuff. mojeID is a czech openid implementation managed by `CZ.NIC z.s.p.o. <http://www.nic.cz/>`_
+The main purpose of this fork is to remove launchpad related stuff and add mojeID related stuff. mojeID is a Czech openid implementation managed by `CZ.NIC z.s.p.o. <http://www.nic.cz/>`_

 Basic Installation
 ------------------

 1) Install the Jan Rain Python OpenID library.

    It can be found at: http://openidenabled.com/python-openid/